 Vincent D'Onofrio put on 70 lbs. to play Pvt.
 Leonard "Gomer Pyle" Lawrence in Full Metal Jacket (1987), ultimately weighing in at 280 lbs.

-The 6'4 actor lost all the extra weight in just 9 months, appearing as the buff garage owner "Thor" (actually "Dawson") in Adventures in Babysitting (1987).
+The physically imposing actor lost all the extra weight in just a few months, appearing as the buff garage owner "Thor" in Adventures in Babysitting, which came out during the same year as Full Metal Jacket.

 Birthplace: New York City, New York, United States of America